 System

-How memory becomes signal.
+How lived context becomes signal.

 The four stages